Relational Database Distillation: From Structured Tables to Condensed Graph Data: Experiments

 \subsection{Experimental Setup}

-{\bf Databases \& Baselines.} We evaluate our proposed methods on three real-world databases: Rossmann, Walmart, and Airbnb, using the same split method as in the RDBs benchmark \cite{jurkovicsyntherela}.
+{\bf Databases \& Baselines.} We evaluate our proposed methods on 4 real-world databases: Rossmann, Walmart, Airbnb and IMDB, using the same split method as in the RDBs benchmark \cite{jurkovicsyntherela}.
 These databases differ in the types of relationships, as well as in the number of tables and columns.
 A summary of key characteristics is provided in Table~\ref{tab:databases}.

 We evaluate the proposed T2G against a diverse set of representative dataset distillation and sampling baselines.
 Specifically, we compare with the following methods: (1) {Random}: randomly selects a subset of entities.
 (2) {Herding}~\cite{welling2009herding}: selects representative entities that are closest to the cluster center.
 (3) {K-Center}~\cite{farahani2009facility}: chooses entities that maximize coverage in the feature space by minimizing the maximum pairwise distance.
 (4) {Coarsening}~\cite{huang2021scaling}: constructs a smaller graph by merging similar entities while preserving topological properties.
 (5) {FreeHGC}~\cite{liang2025training}: a training-free dataset distillation method for heterogeneous graphs that selects entities according to influence metrics.
 (6) {HGCond}~\cite{gao2024heterogeneous}: a dataset distillation method designed for heterogeneous graphs, which matches model gradients between the original and synthetic data.